mattgolub/fixed-point-finder/README.md

 ## Testing the Package

-``FixedPointFinder`` includes a test suite for confirming successful installation, and for ensuring that [contributions](https://github.com/mattgolub/fixed-point-finder/blob/master/CONTRIBUTING.md) have not introduced bugs into the main control flow.
-The tests run ``FixedPointFinder`` over a set of RNNs where ground truth fixed points have been previously identified, numerically confirmed, and saved for comparison.

-Note: Tests are not currently functional due to package upgrades in 2022-2023.
+Tests are not currently functional due to package upgrades in 2022-2023.
 That said, the rest of the codebase should be fully usable, including the 3-bit flip flop examples.
 Stay tuned.

+Earlier versions of ``FixedPointFinder`` included a test suite for confirming successful installation, and for ensuring that [contributions](https://github.com/mattgolub/fixed-point-finder/blob/master/CONTRIBUTING.md) have not introduced bugs into the main control flow.
+The tests run ``FixedPointFinder`` over a set of RNNs where ground truth fixed points have been previously identified, numerically confirmed, and saved for comparison.

 To run the tests, descend into the test directory: `fixed-point-finder/test/` and execute: